-My name is Paras Gudka and I am a chess player, trainer, arbiter (IA) and writer now based in Mumbai, India (since 23rd November 2017).
-I’m originally from Nairobi, Kenya where I began my career as a chess professional.
+My name is Paras Gudka and I am a chess player, trainer (DI), arbiter (IA), writer and photographer based in Mumbai, India though I’m originally from Nairobi, Kenya where I began my career as a chess professional.

 [The handsome bearded fellow you see in the header image above was me playing in the 57th NCC Championship in August 2015.
 It was my first FIDE rated standard tournament and I was desperately seeking an initial rating of about 1650.
 Well, I didn’t get a rating from that event and when I did eventually get it a whole year later it was a weak 1511!]

 Since 2010, I’ve dabbled in every chess-related thing there has been to try out.
-This includes: competitive play, event organisation, club administration, photography, writing, product sales, arbitration, training and even compèring.
+This includes: competitive play, event organisation, club administration, photography, writing, product sales, arbitration, training and even compèring (view my work experience).
 I’ve worked hard, taken pride in my work and established myself as one of Kenya’s best organisers and arbiters and now it’s time to move on to what I really want to achieve in chess—the title of International Master.

 How will I get there?
 I have a plan.
 A plan that I’ve put into action since June 2017 and continue to refine with every passing month.
 Like a crafty chess player, I will reveal this plan in bits and pieces through entries in my journal so anyone curious about it will do well to have my website’s URL memorised and on their browser’s speed dial. 😉